 Species addressed in this assessment include all animal species legally protected pursuant to the California and Federal Endangered Species Acts (CESA and FESA, respectively), California's "Fully Protected Species" statutes (California Department of Fish and Game (CDFG) codes 3503.5, 3505, 3511, 4700, 5050 and 5515), and the California Environmental Quality Act (CEQA).
-These assessments utilize three elements: 1) queries of state and federal agency databases for species occurrence in the biological assessment area for the proposed project 2) an assessment area for the proposed project and 3) a site visit to the existing project area to evaluate habitat conditions and detect species present during the site visit.
+These assessments utilize three elements: 1) queries of state and federal agency databases for species occurrence in the biological assessment area for the proposed project 2) an assessment of current habitat conditions to support species of conservation concern in the biological assessment area for the proposed project and 3) a site visit to the existing project area to evaluate habitat conditions and detect species present during the site visit.